Transport Dependency: Optimal Transport Based Dependency Measures: Introduction

-In this article, we contribute to this topic by establishing the transport dependency as a principled tool that can flexibly bridge the gap between unstructured and structured dependency quantification.
-On an abstract level, the transport dependency $\td(\gamma)$ defined in equation \eqref{eq:tdep-intro} features a series of attractive and intuitive properties.
-Under mild assumptions on the costs $c$, it is true that $\td(\gamma) = 0$ characterizes independence (e.g., if $c$ is a metric, see Theorem~\ref{thm:independence}), and that $\td(\gamma)$ can consistently be estimated by $\td(\hat\gamma_n)$, where $\hat\gamma_n$ is the empirical measure (e.g., if $c$ is continuous and obeys some moment conditions, see Theorem~\ref{thm:consistency}).
-Furthermore, the transport dependency does not explicitly rely on how $\xi$ and $\zeta$ are embedded into the respective spaces $X$ and $Y$, but only on the chosen cost structure on them.
-In particular, the value $\td(\gamma)$ does not change under (marginal) transformations of $\xi$ and $\zeta$ that leave the costs invariant (Proposition~\ref{prop:invariance}).
-The transport dependency is also a convex functional on the space of probability measures on $X\times Y$ with fixed marginals (Proposition~\ref{prop:convexity}).
-Thus, under convex contamination models commonly studied in robust estimation theory \parencite{huber1992, horowitz1995}, polluting $\gamma$ with a distribution $\gamma'$ of smaller transport dependency $\td(\gamma') < \td(\gamma)$ and the same marginals will inevitably decrease the measured dependence,
+In this article, we contribute to this topic by establishing the transport dependency as a principled tool that is flexible enough to bridge the gap between unstructured and structured dependency quantification.
+To begin with, $\td$ combines a number of attractive general properties that are desirable for a measure of association (see Section~\ref{sec:general-properties}).
+For example, the condition $\td(\gamma) = 0$ fully characterizes independence under mild assumptions on the costs (Theorem~\ref{thm:independence}).
+Furthermore, the value of $\td(\gamma)$ only relies on the intrinsic cost structure and does not change, say, under transformations of $\xi$ and $\zeta$ that leave the cost function invariant (Proposition~\ref{prop:invariance}).
+The transport dependency also behaves well under perturbations: it is (Lipschitz) continuous (Proposition~\ref{prop:continuity} and Theorem~\ref{thm:continuity-metric-power}) and additive independent noise contributions (i.e., convolutions) can only decrease the value of $\td$ (Theorem~\ref{thm:convolution}).
+Moreover, if $t$ percent of $\gamma$ are replaced (contaminated) by a distribution $\tilde\gamma$ with the same marginals, then $\td\big((1-t) \gamma + t\tilde\gamma\big) \le (1-t)\td(\gamma) + t \td(\tilde\gamma)$ (Proposition~\ref{prop:contamination}).
+A particularly interesting theory unfolds on Polish metric spaces $(X, d_X)$ and $(Y, d_Y)$ under additive costs

-for all $t\in(0, 1]$.
-Similarly, if $c$ is a translation invariant cost on vector spaces, then convolutions of $\gamma$ with any (product) kernel $\kappa$ cannot increase the transport dependency (see Theorem~\ref{thm:convolution}), meaning

-Since the convolution of measures $\gamma$ and $\kappa$ is equivalent to taking the sum of independent random variables $(\xi, \zeta) \sim \gamma$ and $(\xi', \zeta') \sim \kappa$, this implies that additive contaminations with independent noise never increase the value of $\td$.
-We also show that it is possible to upper bound $\td$ in instructive ways.
-If $c_Y$ is a marginal cost on $Y$ that bounds $c$ suitably, we derive the inequality

-where $\zeta, \zeta' \sim \nu$ are independent (Proposition~\ref{prop:upper-bound-margin}).
-This inequality, which bounds $\td$ in terms of the diameter of $\nu$, is central for deriving dependency coefficients living in $[0, 1]$.

-A particularly interesting theory unfolds when the structure of the costs $c$ on the space $X\times Y$ is restricted to a specific form.
-If $(X, d_X)$ and $(Y, d_Y)$ are Polish metric spaces, additive costs